 ATAR cut-off scores are shown in the table, demonstrating how hard it is to gain entry to different universities.
-The list covers popular degrees.
+The list covers popular bachelor degrees such as business/commerce.
 The top ranked universities, where there is excess demand for places, set the highest ATARs.
 Less in-demand universities may use ATARs just to establish basic academic requirements.

 The ATAR is what will get you into uni.
 It stands for Australian Tertiary Admissions Rank...
 It’s based on rank, not performance.
 So if you get an ATAR of 80, it means you performed better than 80 per cent of students – you’re in the top 20 per cent!

 International students need to meet similar course entry requirements to Australian students.
 The main difference is an extra requirement to demonstrate English language skills.

 - To be admitted to an undergraduate course, a foreign student normally must have a grade point average in his or her home country that at least meets the standard set for Australian students.
 Universities publish these requirements by course and country on their websites.

 - Postgraduate courses generally have very similar or the same requirements for Australian and international students.

 All foreign students who have not normally studied in English need to demonstrate language skills.
 This can be done by taking one of several recognised tests, such as IELTS.
 The required level of English proficiency varies according to the course being applied for.

 International students are required to meet the same standards as Australian residents...
 If English is not your first language or was not the medium of instruction in your secondary or tertiary studies, you're required to demonstrate proficiency in the English language by achieving a prescribed level in an approved English examination or test.